cdown/chrisdown.name/_posts/2021-07-02-tmpfs-inode-corruption-introducing-inode64.md

 {% endhighlight %}

-...oh dear. `struct inet_diag_msg` explicitly stores the inode number as a 32-bit wide unsigned integer, and we end up with a similar issue as described earlier with a 32-bit userland, just with no nice error handling this time.
+...oh dear. `struct inet_diag_msg` explicitly stores the inode number as a 32-bit wide unsigned integer, resulting in a similar problem to the one described earlier with a 32-bit userland, but with no nice error handling this time.
 Instead, we simply overflow entirely.
 This means that this code strategy no longer works because stat() (using `ino_t`) and netlink (using `__u32`) no longer agree about the socket's inode number:

 {% highlight bash %}